IceGawd/Phantom-Keys/README.md

 ## src/LayerGroup.cpp
 ## src/main.cpp
 ### atanLookup
+*Unused function that executes an Inverse Tangent via table lookup using binary search.
+The table used to be stored in RenderWindow*
 | **Type** | **Variable Name** | **Description** |
 | :------: | :---------------: | :-------------: |
 | vector<void*> | vv | Vector of RenderWindow in index 0 and float that you are looking for in index 1 |